luoyi-hi/My-test/README.md

 ### 1.5 FaST Model Reproduction: Reproducing FaST's experiment results using our trained parameters

-Due to storage limitations in the anonymous repository, we provide all model parameters trained on the SD dataset.These parameters are sufficient to reproduce the core results reported in this paper.
+Due to storage limitations in the anonymous repository, we provide all model parameters trained on the SD dataset.
+These parameters are sufficient to reproduce the core results reported in this paper.

 The trained parameters for other datasets will be released to a publicly accessible cloud drive (e.g., Google Drive, Baidu Netdisk) after the paper is accepted, ensuring full reproducibility.